 - Op-Ed: Will top court challenge prosecution of rap?, published in CNN.com.
 June 23, 2014.

 - Op-Ed: A Potential Censorship or Criminalization of Rap Music, published in the New York Times, December 4, 2014.

 - Read more in-depth coverage in Legal Debate on Using Boastful Rap Lyrics as a Smoking Gun in the New York Times, March 26, 2014.

 - See panel discussion, Rap on Trial, co-sponsored by UCI’s Center for Psychology and the Law and the Newkirk Center.
 I was interviewed by Orange Coast Magazine for their story, The Rap Bias and by OC Register for their story, UC Irvine hip hop professor seeks poetic justice.

-- For discussions related to rap on trial, see interviews from NPR‘s On the Media, Rap Lyrics as Evidence; CBC Radio‘s As It Happens, New Jersey Supreme Court to Decide If Rap Lyrics Can be Used as Evidence;HuffPost Live‘s Hip-Hop on Trial.and Black Hollywood Live‘s Justice is Served The Case of the Week: Rap on Trial.
-See more about rap on trial in the video segment from CBS This Morning and read more in Mother Jones‘ story, Your Rap Lyrics Can Be Held Against You in a Court of Law and Vice‘s story, Hip Hop is on Trial in America.
+- For discussions related to rap on trial, see interviews from NPR‘s On the Media, Rap Lyrics as Evidence.
+Read more about rap on trial in Mother Jones‘ story, Your Rap Lyrics Can Be Held Against You in a Court of Law and Vice‘s story, Rap Lyrics are Being Used to Incriminate Young People.

 • Ousey, Graham and Charis E. Kubrin.
 2014.
 “Immigration and the Changing Nature of Homicide in U.S. Cities, 1980-2010.”
 Journal of Quantitative Criminology 30:453-483.